accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate the form fields on the screen (input field, radio button, tick box).
+1. Locate on the screen the form fields (input field, radio button, tick box).
 1. Check for the presence of an adjacent visible label.
 1. Activate the form input field (e.g. enter text).
 1. Check that the label remains visible.
-1. If so, the criterion is validated.
+1. If it is, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}